switchswap/usc-menu-kt/README.md

 for (menuItem in diningMenu.parkside.breakfast) {
     // MenuItems are stored as a HashMap with name as the key and the object as the value
-    // This is for fast lookups of items print(menuItem.value.itemName) // Here we reference the name from object instead of just using the key }
+    // This is for fast lookups of items println(menuItem.value.itemName) // Here we reference the name from object instead of just using the key }
 ```